parkbenchsolutions/parkbenchsolutions.github.io/Web.md

 - Hide routing for basic call centers
 - Fix announcements - allow selecting Group Level announcements and attaching to Call Center instance

 <br><br>
-## 3.12.0 (2018-6-21)
-### Minor Changes

-- Added virtual on net
-- Added guest association to hoteling host with release option
-- Combine password and passcode into single view.
-- Fix user announcement page for virtual users.  upgrade call center to use announcements

-### Patches

-- Make tooltip not show a &lt;br&gt;, hide No File Selected for some browsers
-- Check for service on group intercept
-- Passcode directive was being called with Password params (min 6, max 60), should have been passcode params (min1, max 30)
-- Notes for new checkbox css helper - suspected that the css helper is causing issue with modals and IE11
-- Fix modal window from shrinking on dom element changes fix call centers to use announcements if on rel &gt; 20 update call center UI
-- UI update on audio file create
-- Check for call me now on digitplan and pinhole digit plan
-- IE11 Modal CSS hacks

-<br><br>